What exactly is

 You’re looking for a yes.
 Why?
 Because an elastic cloud will allow your LMS to use more computing power whenever it recognises the need without human intervention - so it will never "go slow" or, worse still, just stop!

-This time you're wanting to hear no. Why?
+This time you want to hear no. Why?
 Because a cloud-native LMS is an app and it is naturally device independent - it's natively responsive.
 One of the great advantages of a cloud-native LMS is that all modules of the LMS work on all devices all the time - without an app (they're appless).

 The answer should be many.
 Why?
 Because a modern school library's operational environment is highly dynamic, and therefore the software used to manage it must be equally dynamic.
 The beauty of a cloud-native LMS is that you get frequent updates - hopefully at least six a year.
 And updates happen to all schools worldwide at once – there are no special versions and no school is left behind.